arr-ai/arrai/examples/import/README.md

 ## Module Import

-Module imports are relative to the root of the project.
-The root of the project is determined by the file `go.mod`.
+Module imports are relative to the root of the module.
+The root of the module is determined by the file `go.mod`.
 The file itself can be located in the same directory of the source script or the parent directory.
 This is meant to avoid importing outside of the root.